 Cocccon is one of the leading fashion companies to self-introduce the UN’s Sustainable Development Goals into its agenda.
 The fashion industry has a significant impact on the development of our planet.
 Being the second-highest user of water worldwide, the industry produces 20% of global water waste and generates 10% of all global carbon emissions.
 Farming related to fashion is responsible for 24%of insecticides and 11% of pesticides despite using only 3% of the planet’s arable land.
 As far as waste is concerned, 85% of textiles are sent to landfills, i.e. 21 billion tons each year.
-Beyond the environmental impact, the fashion industry is closely linked to labor, gender, and poverty issues.
-Sadly, the exploitation of workers, child labor and unhygienic working condition are well known in our fashion industry.
+Beyond the environmental impact, the fashion industry is closely linked to labour, gender, and poverty issues.
+Sadly, the exploitation of workers, child labour, and unhygienic working conditions are well known in our fashion industry.
 Understanding all these issues where the development of the fashion sector has a negative impact on ecology and society, project Cocccon promise to implement SDGs as follows.

-Despite a recent economic boom in India, many regions remain severely underprivileged.
+Despite the recent economic boom in India, many regions remain severely underprivileged.
 Jharkhand is India’s second poorest state.
 The easiest way to avoid poverty in the villages is to migrate to large cities or richer states within India, where these people live in dirty shanties and have low wage employment such as construction or household work.
 All the major fashion companies in India are based in large cities.
 Coccconhas has chosen to change the trend.
 Our project was born in the poorest remote part of Jharkhand, allowing people to work from home and provide economic perspective without having to move to cities.
 A decentralized way of work was constructed.
 Silk farming, degumming, spinning, reeling, weaving, and printing workshops were established near the villages.
 Workers are provided living wages as per ILO guidelines, which is audited by (GOTS) Global Organic Textile Standard.
 Over the previous 6 years, 360 citizens have begun working for Cocccon and benefitting from economic self-independence.
 Cocccon anticipates employing 1000 &more people directly from their villages by 2020.

 Project Cocccon is based in a location where malnutrition and hunger-related deaths were often reported.
 However, organic horticulture of silk host trees has resulted in reclaiming the lost biodiversity of nature in the region.
-The silkworm litter, or faucal matter, is utilized as a high-grade organic manure for farming.
+The silkworm litter, or faucal matter, is utilized as high-grade organic manure for farming.
 With this, in 2017, an outstanding positive result was developed with rice cultivation after four years of trial.
 The first rice crop was extremely successful.
 Local farmers considered it to be a rebirth of the local agronomy and are now self-dependent with their food culture.
-In 2020 villagers are already expecting overproduction of organic rice.
+In2020 villagers are already expecting overproduction of organic rice.

 Most of the workers or farmers have had negative impacts on their health due to excessive use of toxic chemicals in silk production processes.
-Project Coccconhas banned all these toxins from its entire development chain.
+Project Cocccon has banned all these toxins from its entire development chain.
 The herbal spray is created by mixing various herbs and plants to get rid of fungus and insects from the host tree.
 This has made vast progress in the health of the farmers.
 Asthma or skin diseases have been eradicated.
 Regular health check-ups are arranged for employees and their families every month for free.
 By 2020 all employees will be insured under the National Health ProtectionScheme.
 Project Cocccon has further assisted villagers to construct toilets in their homes in order to provide comfort and privacy.
 Therefore, Project Cocccon villages are 100% OpenDefecation Free.

 We strive to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.ProjectCocccon operates a Primary School in the PPP model with the local village school at our silk farm.
-The children of employees are receiving a modern quality education at no cost, so in the future, they can transform our project into a technology-based company.
-Regular visits from German and English pedagogies provide them with extra resources and knowledge.
+The children of employees are receiving modern quality education at no cost, so in the future, they can transform our project into a technology-based company.
+Regular visits from Germany and English pedagogies provide them with extra resources and knowledge.

 Project Cocccon provides equal wages to its male and female staff members.
 The majority of the higher posts are given to women in the company in order to promote gender equality and respect.
-Project Coccconoffers free training to aspiring weavers and designers at our facilities.
+Project Cocccon offers free training to aspiring weavers and designers at our facilities.
 This is taken good care that girl kids from the village attend school.
 For that special arrangements are made like separate toilets etc.

 The fashion industry is one of the major instigators of groundwater toxication throughout India.
-Groundwater in textile producing regions are not potable or usable in daily life.
+Groundwater in textile producing regions is not potable or usable in daily life.
 Project Cocccon does not use any toxic chemicals from farm to factory.
 Wastewater from printing and finishing is recycled and reused for further use through our in-house bio-ETP plant.

 Four out of our 20 power looms have been upgraded with solar-powered motors.
 Spinning and reeling are completely processed either manually or with solar machines.
 This makes 70% of our spinning and weaving operation zero-carbon.
 Water supply is done using solar pumping machine.